Stephen Pacala (NAS) – Chair

 Mark A. Barteau (NAE)

 Dr. Mark A. Barteau is vice president for research at Texas A & M University.
 He holds academic appointments at Texas A&M in the Department of Chemical Engineering, College of Engineering and the Department of Chemistry, College of Science.
-He previously served at the University of Michigan Energy Institute and the inaugural DTE Energy Professor of Advanced Energy Research, and, prior to joining the University of Michigan, as the Senior Vice Provost for Research and Strategic Initiatives at the University of Delaware.
+He previously served at the University of Michigan as Director of the Energy Institute and the inaugural DTE Energy Professor of Advanced Energy Research, and, prior to joining the University of Michigan, as the Senior Vice Provost for Research and Strategic Initiatives at the University of Delaware.
 He was elected to the National Academy of Engineering in 2006.
-Barteau brings extensive experience as a researcher, inventor, academic leader, and consultant for both US and international organizations.
+Dr. Barteau brings extensive experience as a researcher, inventor, academic leader, and consultant for both US and international organizations.
 His research focuses on chemical reactions at solid surfaces, and their applications in heterogeneous catalysis and energy processes.
 His research has been funded by the National Science Foundation, the Department of Energy, the Air Force Office of Scientific Research and NASA.
-Mark received his Ph.
+Dr. Barteau received his Ph.
 D. and Masters in Chemical Engineering from Stanford University in 1981 and 1977, respectively.